Mansipakhale10/OfficeDocs-MicrosoftSearch/MicrosoftSearch/confluence-cloud-connector.md

 ### Sync

-The refresh interval determines how often your data is synchronized between the data source and the Confluence Cloud Microsoft Graph connector index.
+The refresh interval determines how often your data is synchronized between the data source and the Confluence Cloud Copilot connector index.
 There are two types of refresh intervals – full crawl and incremental crawl.
 For more details, click [here](configure-connector.md#guidelines-for-sync-settings).
 You can change the default values of refresh interval from here if you want to.

 ### Review and test your connection